 The sixth tribe to invade Ireland were the Milesians (commonly known as the Celts) and when defeated, it’s believed that the Tuatha dé Danann retreated into the otherworld, or fairy world, and while the Celts would now rule the natural world, they would become known forevermore as the fairies, or Sidhe.

-The Fairy Tree at Tara
+The Fairy Tree at the Hill of Tara

 In Irish folklore, a lone hawthorn tree is widely believed to be one of many portals between the physical world above and the spiritual world below.
 Fairy trees, like this one at Tara, are revered by locals.
 The fairy tree is associated with healing.
 If you have an ailment then you are supposed to leave a personal item or a gift for the fairies and in return they will heal your affliction.